soconne339/code_institute_project1/readme.md

 * Someone who is looking for ways to improve their productivity and speed at which tasks are carried out.

 # Scope
-I included the following features in the website:
+I included the following features on the website:

-#Header containing m ainlogo and the nav bar including Computer Hacks, Cleaning Hacks, Household Hacks and Food Hacks.
+#Header containing main logo and the nav bar including Computer Hacks, Cleaning Hacks, Household Hacks and Food Hacks.
-Signup form added at the bottom to allow the user to receive lifehacks via email.
+Signup form is added at the bottom to allow the user to receive lifehacks via email.

 # Skeleton